rwieruch/blog_robinwieruch_content/react-firebase-mobx-tutorial.md

 First, follow this [short guide to enable decorators in create-react-app](https://www.robinwieruch.de/create-react-app-mobx-decorators/).
 You can also take the alternative way of not using decorators, to avoid the eject process, but this tutorial only reflects the usage **with decorators**.
 After you went through the MobX setup tutorial, you should have installed {{% a_blank "mobx" "https://mobx.js.org/" %}} and {{% a_blank "mobx-react" "https://github.com/mobxjs/mobx-react" %}}.

-For this runthrough, we focus on the MobX setup without worrying about Firebase or React.
+For this run through, we focus on the MobX setup without worrying about Firebase or React.
 First, you need the MobX stores, so we create a folder with files.
 From your *src/* folder type:

 {{< highlight javascript >}}
 mkdir stores